-- While we cannot always guarantee the outcome you are seeking, we will try to deal with your concern fairly and in an appropriate way.
+While we cannot always guarantee the outcome you are seeking, we will try to deal with your concern fairly and in an appropriate way.
 By using this policy you can help us to achieve this.

-- If you are not happy with the way

-in which your concern has been

-handled, you can raise it with one of

-the other key contacts in paragraph 4.

-Alternatively, you may contact the Chief

-Executive or our external auditors.
+If you are not happy with the way in which your concern has been handled, you can raise it with one of the other key contacts who have responsibility for this policy for guidance.
+Alternatively, you may contact the Chief Executive or our external auditors

-- Contact details are set out at the end of this policy.